SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

      Invokes the *method* on the instance of the Race Assistant class with some arguments.
 A variable number of arguments are supported.

-   - Assistant.Speak(phrase)
+   - Assistant.Speak(phrase, [force])

 	 Outputs the given phrase using the voice of the given Race Assistant. *phrase* can be the label of a predefined phrase from the grammar definition of the Assistant.
-If phrase is not one of the predefined phrases it will be spoken as is.
+If *phrase* is not one of the predefined phrases it will be spoken as is.
+The *phrase* will not be spoken, if the Assistant is muted, unless you supply *true* for the optional parameter *force*.

    - Assistant.Ask(question)